Souis-41/TSImaging_Vessel_Segmentation/README.md

 cd brats
 python train.py

-PS：You can set "if_isensee2017_model" in "configure" to choose the model to be trained.
+ps：You can set "if_isensee2017_model" in "configure" to choose the model to be trained.